alxers/book_of_proof/6_chapter.md

 Example:
 For every real number x in [0, pi/2], we have sinx + cosx >= 1.
-Suppose there are real number x in [0, pi/2] for which sinx + cosx < 1.
+Suppose there is real number x in [0, pi/2] for which sinx + cosx < 1.
 The values of sinx and cosx in [0, pi/2] can't be negative.
 0 < sinx + cosx < 1.
 0^2 < (sinx + cosx)^2 < 1^2.